The Exact Equivalence of Distance and Kernel Methods for Hypothesis Testing: Experiments

-As another application, we show how the multiscale graph correlation (\Mgc) \cite{mgc1,mgc2} can be directly applied to a kernel via the bijection.
-Intuitively, the multiscale graph correlation is the optimal local correlation via nearest-neighbor, which is applicable to any distance metric and consistent under strong negative metric, and empirically improves over distance correlation for strongly nonlinear dependency in terms of finite sample testing power.
-Given the bijection, it is natural to wonder how the multiscale graph correlation may work for any kernel using the bijection.

-We consider four representative dependency structures at $n=100$ and $p=q=1$ with some noise: linear, spiral, sine, and independent cloud.
-The exact functions can be found in appendix of \cite{mgc2}, and a visualization is provided in Figure~\ref{fig4}.
-We compute two test statistics: the Hilbert-Schmidt independence criterion, and multiscale graph correlation for the Gaussian kernel, i.e., compute the Gaussian kernel with median distance as the bandwidth, derive the bijective induced metric, and compute the multiscale graph correlation on the induced metric.
-For each simulation, we repeatedly generate sample data for $1000$ times, and compute the testing power of each statistic at $\alpha=0.05$ using $1000$ permutations.
-From Figure~\ref{fig5}, kernel multiscale graph correlation is able to improve the testing power for strongly nonlinear dependencies, exhibits almost the same power as Hilbert-Schmidt independence criterion for linear dependency, and has a power around $0.05$ (thus a valid statistic) for the independence relationship.
+As another application, we show how the multiscale graph correlation can be directly applied to a kernel via the bijection.
+The original multiscale graph correlation is the optimal local distance correlation via nearest-neighbor, which is applicable to any distance metric and exhibits a better testing power over distance correlation \cite{mgc1,mgc2}.
+The bijection enables a straightforward kernel version: given any kernel, apply the multiscale graph correlation to the bijective induced metric, then test independence by permutation test.
+We compare the Hilbert-Schmidt independence criterion (which uses the Gaussian kernel with median distance as the bandwidth) with the multiscale graph correlation (using the bijective induced metric of the same Gaussian kernel), and evaluate their testing power for the four simulations in Figure~\ref{fig4} at $n=100$.
+For each simulation, we repeatedly generate sample data for $1000$ times, count how often each method correctly identifies the relationship, and compute the testing power of each statistic at $\alpha=0.05$ using $1000$ permutations.
+Figure~\ref{fig5} shows the kernel multiscale graph correlation is able to improve the testing power for strongly nonlinear dependencies, exhibits almost the same power as Hilbert-Schmidt independence criterion for linear dependency, and correctly controls the type 1 error level for the independence relationship.
+Note that multiscale graph correlation cannot be directly applied to a fixed-point induced metric, as the nearest-neighbor structure of each observation is not preserved during the fixed-point transformation as evidenced from the left two panels of Figure~\ref{fig1}.